pescaone/kobohm10/README.md

 - HM-10/HM-11 modules with software version below V605 won't work.

 - The bootloader of the kobo runs on ttymxc0 with 115200 baud.
 At powerup, it generates enough traffic to confuse the HM-10/HM-11 module.
-It's necessary to reset the module after power up of the kobo to configure it.
+It's necessary to reset the module after power up the kobo to configure it.
 Once the pairing is complete, this is no more necessary.